odoo/documentation/content/applications/inventory_and_mrp/inventory/management/planning/scheduled_dates.rst

    Order*, the **Delivery Order scheduled date - Manufacturing Lead Time - Manufacturing Security Lead Time** is the default *Manufacturing Order* planned date.

+   **Days to Prepare Manufacturing Order**: create and confirm Manufacturing Orders these many days in advance, to have enough time to replenish components or manufacture semi-finished products (note that this does not affect the MO scheduled date, which still respects the just-in-time mechanism.)

+   **Visibility Days**: consider product forecast these many days in the future upon product replenishment, set to 0 for just-in-time.

 Sales - Lead Times
 ==================